OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

 * loadCompleted
 * loadFailed

-Calling **this.completed** is really shorthand for calling the action **loadCompleted**.
-Finally, notice that we are passing in data to the completed function.
+Calling **completed** is really shorthand for calling the action **loadCompleted**.
+Note that we pass in the data (i.e. the hostname) as an argument to the action.
 This is the data that will given to any listeners of the action (see [RefluxJS](https://github.com/reflux/refluxjs)).

-Now, put a breakpoint at **onLoadCompleted** within the **MyTestStore** module.
-Search for
+Now, put a breakpoint in **onLoadCompleted** within the **MyTestStore** module.
+Search for:

     listenables: [MyTestActions]

 to find the **MyTestStore** within the **bundle.js**

-Now proceed past the current breakpoint.
-You should see the **onLoadCompleted** get called in the **MyTestStore** module.
-The Store will now update its internal state and call is own **this.tigger** method.
-The trigger will call any components that are _connected_ this this Store.

-Since **MyTestView** is connected to the **MyTestStore** via the mixin:

-Finally, put a breakpoint at **

-    mixins: [Reflux.connect(MyTestStore), ViewInitMixin],

-whenever the **MyTestStore** invokes its **tigger** method, it will automatically update the state of **MyTestStore** which (because of ReactJS) will result in a re-render of the component.
-The component's internal state has already been updated by with the new data behind the scene.
+When you hit this breakpoint, you will see the Store update its internal state and call its **tigger** method.
+When a Store calls trigger, any components that are _connected_ this this Store will get notified.
+There are different ways to connect to a Store (see [RefluxJS](https://github.com/reflux/refluxjs))).
+In this case, we are using the **Reflux.connect** mixin to connect **MyTestView** to **MyTestStore**.
+Therefore, the **MyTestView** component's state will _automatically_ get updated for us behind the scenes.
+In the ReactJS framework, whenever a component's state gets updated, the component's **render** method will be invoked.
+Since our state has already been updated, we will now be able to display the correct _hostname_ value in the GUI.

+You can put a breakpoint in the **render** method of **MyTestView** to monitor render function before and after the server responds with data.

 Testing Example
 ===============